-During New York Fashion Week on September 11, Shayne Oliver will make his debut as the designer behind Helmut Lang, part of an impending series of designers taking the helm – albeit temporarily – of the highly influential, yet entirely cult, label.
-As noted by Vogue, Dazed and Confused’s editor-in-chief Isabella Burley will oversee all creative aspects of the brand, and will sign up individual designers to work on solo collections, beginning with Shayne Oliver of the recently defunct Hood By Air.
+Since putting his label on hold in April 2017, Shayne Oliver has been hard at work as the designer behind Helmut Lang, part of an impending series of creatives taking the helm – albeit temporarily – of the highly influential, yet entirely cult, label.
+As noted by Vogue, Dazed and Confused’s editor-in-chief Isabella Burley has been tapped to oversee all creative aspects of the brand, and will sign up individual designers to work on solo collections, beginning with Shayne Oliver of the recently defunct Hood By Air.

 “The idea of appointing different designers to work on projects was borne of the notion of how Helmut as a legacy has influenced a new generation of designers.
 Shayne is the first of an on-going series,” says Burley.
 “We’re keeping it fluid in terms of the timelines – there won’t be a new designer every season necessarily.
 Each collaborator will work in a very different way so it’s about allowing them that space.”

 Oliver seemed a perfect starting point, according to Burley.
 “It made sense.
 As I was getting into fashion and seeing the earlier Hood by Air shows I felt this energy, and I think it’s the energy [people] talk about when they remember Helmut Lang."

 As for the unconventional set up of different designers coming on board the eponymous label, which Austrian designer Helmut Lang launched in 1986 (and stepped away from in 2005), Burley notes: “I really see [the rotation of designers] as a strength.
 The brand has such strong roots, there’s a very clear aesthetic, there’s a lot for people to respond to.”